WilsonNet/WilsonNet/README.md

 ## Professional work

-I have 2 years of experience as a front-end developer working for Nerdweb, and have done b2b projects for companies that have a very large reach inside Brazil, like Britania, Philco, Positivo, Furukawa and others.
+I have 2 years of experience as a front-end developer working for Nerdweb, and have done b2b projects for companies that have a very large reach inside Brazil, like Britânia, Philco, Positivo, Furukawa and others.

 Unfortunately my professional work is kept in a private Gitlab server.
 It's not avaiable to showcase here, but some websites are public and still in production, so you can take a look.